 Take a look at the video below:

-Ultimately, much like high core counts, high thread counts mainly shine when dealing with heavy multitasking and professional software that can truly take advantage of all that performance potential.
+Ultimately, much like high core counts, top thread counts mainly shine when dealing with heavy multitasking and professional software that can truly take advantage of all that performance potential.

 Clock Speed and Overclocking